saliou-ds/Predicting_sleep_in_mammals/README.md

 The subject was suggested by Christophe Bécavin, Director of Indian-French Master of Computational Biology (IFMCB)

-This project was made by Saliou CISSE, Tom SALVADORE, Quentin CAMILLERI,Ethan ADA
+This project was made by Saliou CISSE, Tom SALVADORE, Quentin CAMILLERI, Ethan ADA